 Many instruments are unique examples of their kind.
-An unrestored example of such unique pieces are always important documents bursting with important information.
-If they have never been restored since they were first built they should be considered primarily as documents of historical practice rather than as the potential objects of restoration to playing condition.
-All of the information discussed above may have to be removed or altered in a restoration.
+An unrestored example of such unique pieces needs always to be considered as an important document bursting with important information.
+If an instrument has never been restored since it was first built, then it should be considered primarily as a document of historical practice rather than as the potential objects of restoration to playing condition.
+All of the elements of the instrument discussed below may have to be removed or altered in a restoration.
 There can be no doubt that the information lost in this way can not replace the small amount of information gained by actually hearing the instrument.
-The generally-accepted solution to this problem is to make a copy of the original and leave the original unrestored.
+The generally-accepted solution to this problem is to make a copy and leave the original unrestored.
 In this respect it is important to document the original as much as possible.
 Careful measurements, a listing of the materials used in the construction of the instrument, an analysis of the unit of measurement used in its construction, an analysis of the string-scaling design, along with the case, keyboard, and soundboard design are all of intense interest and importance to our knowledge of instruments and instrument building.
+Analyses can be made of the finish, whether it is painted, gilded, oiled, varnished, lacquered, etc. in order to understand this aspect of the instrument.
+Original strings do not need to be removed in order to considered as having come from the historical period (see O'Brien, 2010 in the Select Bibliography below).
+As a result of the huge number of misinformed restorations of the past the existence of historical string on instrument is very rare indeed.
+Therefore if there is even the slightest possibility that the strings on a stringed keyboard instrument are from the historical period, then they need to be treated with the utmost caution.
 The history of the instrument, the instrument’s place in the composition and development of the music of the contemporary period, and a study of the maker’s biography and professional development are all an important part of the instrument’s documentation.
 It is important to remember that the questions we are asking about musical instrument technology today are probably naïve compared to the questions that will be asked in 100 years time.
 Therefore many of the features that we consider unimportant today may be considered of great importance and significance in the future.
 If these 'unimportant' features are removed or lost from an instrument through restoration today, investigators in the future will be deprived of essential information when they come to examine the instruments which we have under our fingers today.

 Therefore a balance has to be struck in a restoration between gain and loss.
 A careful analysis of what would be gained and lost should always be made before a restoration is begun.
 Often this will require a considerable amount of research on the part of the restorer comparing the instrument to be restored with other instruments of the same type and period or, if possible, with instruments by the same maker and of the same date.
 Putative clients should ideally be given and prepared to pay for a restoration proposal in which the background information is analysed and in which the gain and loss balance is assessed.

-If it is decided that the physical state of an instrument is sufficiently robust that it can be correctly strung and correctly tuned, and if the gain strongly overbalances the loss resulting from the restoration should the restorer proceed, then it may be decided that the restoration should go ahead.
+If it is decided that the physical state of an instrument is sufficiently robust that it can be correctly strung and correctly tuned, and if the gain strongly overbalances the loss resulting from the restoration, then it may be decided that the restoration should go ahead.
 But before this decision is reached, I feel that there are, in addition, four further conditions that must be met before an instrument should be restored:

 1) As indicated above, if the instrument is unique, if it is in a unique state of survival with many original features, if it is the only extant example by a given builder, or if has important historical connections either with an historical event or a historical composer, for example, it should simply NOT be restored.